Mmaz1988/xle-glueworkbench-interface/README.md

 # Requirements

 Download (clone) this repository to your computer.
 Once all the requirements listed below are met, run the XLE from the repository folder.
 - Glue semantics workbench .jar file.
 It is part of this repository.
 Else, clone https://github.com/Mmaz1988/GlueSemWorkbench_v2 and produce your own .jar file.
-Since the project has been created with IntelliJ, I recommend to use that editor to build the project.
 - The GSWB jar file requires Java.
 [OpenJDK](https://jdk.java.net/13/) is used for development of GSWB.
 GSWB was also tested with oracle java 8.
 Feedback for other platforms is appreciated.
 - SWI-Prolog (for translating f-structure premises to premise strings; The latest stable release is recommended; SWI-Prolog 6.x and older are not compatible with the present system.